Chaowu88/freeflux/docs/source/quickstart.rst

    fit.prepare()
    res = fit.solve()

 The ``solve`` method returns a FitResults object.
-The estimated net and total (includes both forward and backward fluxes in reversible reactions) fluxes can be accessed by the attributes ``opt_net_fluxes`` and ``opt_total_fluxes``.
+The estimated net and total (including both forward and backward fluxes in reversible reactions) fluxes can be accessed by the attributes ``opt_net_fluxes`` and ``opt_total_fluxes``.

 With Statement
 --------------

-The returned *fit* object is actually a context manager, thus the above flux estimation can also be implemented using the with statement:
+The returned Fitter object is actually a context manager, thus the above flux estimation can also be done by using the with statement:

 .. code-block:: python